DiscreteTom/q-cli-history-inspector/README.md

 npm run build
 ```

+The `prebuild` script will automatically copy the required SQL.js files before building.
 The built files will be in the `dist` directory.

 ## Usage